-While having a baby is the most beautiful thing in the world, there are certainly a lot of things women go through during pregnancy and after childbirth.
+While having a baby is the most beautiful thing in the world, a woman’s body goes through a lot during pregnancy and childbirth.
 There is a lot of emotional and physical stress on new moms and one very common worry for these moms is weight gain.
-A lot of women feel ashamed talking about their worries about their weight as it is deemed a superficial matter in the bigger picture.
-I would like to point out that women should be proud of their post-partum body as their body just created a human life; however, there is nothing shameful about trying to maintain a healthy lifestyle and be your best self even as a mom.
+A lot of women don’t like to openly admit that they are worried about their weight out of fear to be considered superficial.
+Clearly, women should be proud of their post-partum body as their body just created a human life; however, there is nothing shameful about trying to maintain a healthy lifestyle and be your best self even as a mom.
 Here are some tips and tricks to help you bounce back.

 - Start doing exercises that are appropriate for your post-partum stage